10/25/2024

 speaker

-Daniel Sorsen
+Daniel Sorson

 Analyst, ABG

 Yeah, I see.
 And then a final question on hourly prices here.
-On a group level, could you estimate what the hourly price change year over year was here in Q3?
+On a group level, could you kind of estimate what the hourly price change year over year was here in Q3?
 I guess it was slightly negative, but do you have any better feeling for that?

 speaker